-The purpose of the course is to teach students the fundamental nature of microcomputers: the hardware devices that make up the physical machine, the operating systems, and the major types of application software.
+The students will learn fundamental nature of microcomputers: the hardware devices that make up the physical machine, the operating systems, and the major types of application software.
 Students are exposed to the concepts and applications of the word processing, graphics, desktop publishing, spreadsheet, database, and communications software.
 They are shown the far reaching effects of computers and technology, and the applications that computers have to their own lives.
-Finally, the course provides students hands on experience with "real world" applications using the Windows environment and the application software for Windows: Word Processing, Spreadsheet, Database and Presentation.
+Finally, the course provides students hands-on experience with real world applications using the Windows environment and the application software for Windows: Word Processing, Spreadsheet, Database and Presentation.
 Formerly CS150.
-Course offering: As needed.
-Prerequisites: OA101, OA120
+Course offering: Every semester.
+Prerequisites: OA101 or permission

-- 1. Create, edit, format and print documents using Microsoft Word. - 2.
-Create spreadsheets and charts to solve problems that involve numeric data using Microsoft Excel. - 3.
+- 1. Create, edit, format and print documents using Microsoft Word. - Create spreadsheets and charts to solve problems that involve numeric data using Microsoft Excel.
 Create databases to store, retrieve, analyze and print information using Microsoft Access. - 4.
 Create, edit, and format professional presentations using Microsoft PowerPoint.

-CS152 MACINTOSH APPLICATIONS (3)
+MACINTOSH APPLICATIONS (3)